 HVA 211 - Commercial Refrigeration

 Commercial refrigeration service is a specialization within the heating, ventilating and air conditioning industry.
 This course will provide the student with the understanding of ice machines, reach-in coolers and freezers, as well as walk-in coolers and freezers.
 Emphasis will be placed on repair of restaurant type equipment.
-Two class hours followed by two lab hours.

 Course Learning Outcomes